cardano-foundation/cardano-rosetta/docs/rosetta-custom-definitions.md

 ## `/block/transactions`

-If the block requested contains transactions with multi assets operations the token bundles associated to each operation will be returned as metadata as follows:
+When the block requested contains transactions with multi assets operations the token bundles associated to each operation will be returned as metadata as follows:

+_Also, assets will be returned sorted by name._

 ### Response